Skip to Main Content Subscribe

 Prior to joining NASA, Salvagnini served in the Office of the Director of National Intelligence as director of the architecture and integration group and chief architect and within the Air Force for 21 years.
 Salvagnini is charged with oversight of NASA’s AI tools, which support missions, autonomous spacecraft and aircraft and research projects across the agency.

-SSA named Brian Peltier acting CAIO.
-Peltier already serves as SSA’s chief architect and responsible AI official and has been at the agency for almost 20 years.
+Brian Peltier is Social Security Administration’s CAIO.
+Peltier also serves as SSA’s deputy CIO and has been at the agency for more than 20 years.

-Todd Conklin assumed CAIO and deputy assistant secretary of cyber at the agency in January.
+Todd Conklin assumed the CAIO and deputy assistant secretary of cyber positions at the agency in Jan.
+2024.
 He has served at the agency in various roles over the past 16 years, most recently as deputy assistant secretary for the agency’s Office of Cybersecurity and Critical Infrastructure Protection.

 The agency has prioritized addressing AI security risks in the financial sector and has outlined a plan that includes leveraging AI’s risk management framework, supply chain mapping and recruiting an AI-capable workforce.